vasilakisfil/Introspected-REST/README.md

 In 2017 we have been using networked APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).

+We provide here a list of features (we call them capabilities) that we think should be built in a modern API (+this list is not mandatory)

 ### 5.1.
 Requirements from a modern REST API
 We feel that a modern API should at least provide the following features.

 ##### 5.1.1.
 Sparse fields (collection/resource)
-The client should be able to ask and get specific attributes of the resource representation.
+The client should be able to ask and get specific attributes (i.e. a subset) of the resource representation.
-Also a representation could have different set of attributes for different clients, usually depending on the client's permissions or user role that represents.
+Also related, we should note that a representation of a resource could have completely different set of attributes for different clients, usually depending on the client's permissions or user role that it represents.

 ##### 5.1.2.
 Associations on demand (collection/resource)
 The client should be able to ask related associations to the main initial resource, in the same request.